Lullabot/drainpipe/README.md

-The `build` task can be overridden with a `build:tugboat` task if required (you will need to re-run `composer install` to regenerate the Tugboat scripts if you are adding this task to your `Taskfile.yml` for the first time)
+The `build` task can be overridden with a `build:tugboat` task if required (you will need to re-run `composer install` to regenerate the Tugboat scripts if you are adding this task to your `Taskfile.yml` for the first time).

+`composer install` should also be re-run if any chances are made to the DDEV configuration.